Gloucester Reads

 3 Ways to Participate

 Sign up for a free community book group exploring the history of slavery in America.
+Reading the entire book is not required for discussion participation!

 Participate in any or all 3 ways.